MFR6340/theenglishextension.org/open-world-2/unit-2: Weird Games.md

 # Open World 2, Unit 2: Weird and Wonderful Games
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

-**Highland Games in Scotland, games at Village Fête, cheese rolling game**
+**This unit covers events that might not be familiar to kids growing up in Switzerland including the events at the Scottish Highland Games, games at a Village Fête.**

 # Supplemental Activities